An image of Rainbow Mountain colours and blue sky, near Cusco, Peru.

 Difficulty: Difficult

-The challenges of the Ausangate to Rainbow Mountain hike make themselves known today as we target our first high pass.
+The challenges of the Ausangate to Rainbow Mountain hike become apparent today as we approach our first high pass.
 Our efforts are more than rewarded by what we’ll see and experience on the way to the Ccampa pass at 5,000m/16,404ft.

-Our walk starts on ancient trails used by locals before anyone can remember.
-The paths lead us up past beautiful lakes that are sacred to the community, with regular ceremonies performed here, giving thanks to Pachamama for her life-giving qualities.
+Our walk starts on ancient trails locals have used for as long as anyone can remember.
+The paths lead us up past beautiful lakes sacred to the community, where regular ceremonies are held, giving thanks to Pachamama for her life-giving qualities.
 This area is photogenic, so keep your camera handy.

-We hike upwards for three hours, then make a stop for lunch to power our legs for the remaining ascent, which may take a couple of hours more.
+We hike upwards for three hours, then stop for lunch to power our legs for the remaining ascent, which may take another couple of hours.

 The views from Ccampa are lovely, and we enjoy the moment before descending to our campsite, Surapata (4,300m/14,319ft).
 The drop takes us around three hours into a narrow valley, surrounded by giant mountains, our resting spot for the night.